popbangshwang/mkdocs/README.md

 ## Setup and Run

 Create a Github webhook - if you're using ngrok replace 'Payload URL' with ngrok address eg: https://91f1-226-13-123-216.ngrok-free.app (without the 8080 since this is done in you ngrok setup)
- - make sure you have 8080 opened on you firewall or 443 if you're using ngrok
+ - make sure you have 8080 opened on you firewall
  - Content type: application/json
  - Secret: enter a secret for this webhook
  - Which events: just the push event